xarray-contrib/xarray-indexes/docs/builtin/pdmultiindex.md

 ## Highlights

 1. An {py:class}`xarray.indexes.PandasMultiIndex` is associated with multiple coordinate variables sharing the same dimension.
-1. It permits using `.sel` with labels given for several of those coordinates.
+1. Create PandasMultiIndex from PandasIndex using {py:meth}`xarray.Dataset.stack` and convert back with {py:meth}`xarray.Dataset.unstack`.
-1. Create MultiIndexes from PandasIndex using {py:class}`Dataset.stack` and convert back with {py:class}`Dataset.unstack`.
+1. Labels of coordinates associated with a PandasMultiIndex can be passed all at once to `.sel`.

 ## Example